jonreid/provable-refactorings/recipes/core-6/extract-function/swift.md

 }
 ```

-### 9. Convert return value from lambda-like syntax to traditional syntax
+### 9. Convert return value from closure-like syntax to traditional syntax
  1. Select the return value (after the `->`) and cut it.
 2. Delete the `->`
 3. Select the word `auto` and paste the return value over it.